 Personally, this wasn’t my favorite hike, but Don in particular really enjoyed this one for its unique landscape.
 We also chose to visit here during the hottest part of the day.
 I’m sure I would’ve enjoyed it more had we gone earlier or later in the day.

-Back at the apartments by 4:30 PM, Tim and I decided to walk to the beach to take some pictures and to watch the sunset.
+Back to Deerfield Beach by 4:30 PM, Tim and I decided to walk to the beach to take some pictures and to watch the sunset.

 Around 7 PM, we made our way to Umbertos of Long Island.
 We sat outside and all shared a large, cheese pizza.
 The pizza was good, but there was a group of teenagers next to us that were being particularly loud, which took away from the experience a little bit for us.